 At SEP, our converging goal is to utilize curriculum and instruction as a medium for fostering a lifelong passion for learning and leadership in our young scholars.
 We recognize that teaching is largely a system of thinking that requires knowing your learners; knowing your content and how to structure content in forms that make it accessible to diverse learners; knowing how to elicit and assess student thinking in myriad ways; and knowing how to create a classroom culture that fosters learning.

 To that end, we are committed to supporting teacher learning development towards expertise.
-Each year, we hire a dynamic staff of content experts from representative departments across Grounds at UVa and masters teachers that are dedicated to working with gifted learners and excelling in their own teaching practices.
+Each year, we hire a dynamic staff of content experts from representative departments across Grounds at UVa and master teachers that are dedicated to working with gifted learners and excelling in their own teaching practices.
 All teachers participate in professional development focused on how students learn in relationship to curriculum and instructional design.
 Our key areas of inquiry include:

 - Backwards lesson design with an emphasis on developing solid learning goals